dopey2/math-x-js/packages/documentation/docs/getting-started/concept.md

 Imagine now having a much longer expression like **3 * (4 + 5 + (10 - 6))**.
 Creating a binary tree by yourself for this kind of expression can be annoying.
 This is where the parser comes in.
-It read a mathematical expression and provide code generation for building binary tree using **@math-x-ts/core**
+It read mathematical expressions and structure the input using **@math-x-ts/core**

 Here is an example in the code.